geyang/ml_logger/README.md

 pip install ml-logger
 ```

-> Note: we need the following graphene version.
-> I am in the process of updating the version of
+> The landscape of python modules is a lot messier than that of javascript.
+The most up-to-date `graphene` requires the following versions:
-> the dependencies.
+>
 > ```
 > yes | pip install graphene==2.1.3
 > yes | pip install graphql-core==2.1